weavejester/ring-webjars/README.md

 (def app (wrap-webjars handler)
 ```

-WebJar assets will then be served from the following path:
+WebJar assets will then be served from the following paths:

     /assets/<webjar>/<asset path>
+    /assets/<webjar>/<webjar-version>/<asset path>

 For example, if you include the `[org.webjars/bootstrap "3.3.5"]`
-dependency, then the minified bootstrap CSS will be available at:
+dependency, then the minified bootstrap CSS will be available at
+paths:

     /assets/bootstrap/css/bootstrap.min.css
+    /assets/bootstrap/3.3.5/css/bootstrap.min.css

 By default assets are placed on the `/assets` path.
 You can change
 the path by specifying a second argument.